storj/design-docs/20240927-multiple-object-deletion.md

   - An error code
   - The object's key
   - The object's version ID (if it was provided in the request)

+Each bulk object deletion request will count as a single operation against the requester's deletion rate limit as opposed to each individual object deletion being counted separately.

 #### Libuplink